Repair Or Replace An Asphalt Or Felt Flat Roof?

 5 tell-tale signs it’s time to repair or replace your asphalt or felt flat roof

 Bitumen roofs have been around for a long time.
-They have a proven track record that can be counted on, and the good news is: a longer lasting roofing material has a lower environmental impact.
+They have a proven track record that can be counted on.
+The good news is a longer lasting roofing material has a lower environmental impact.
 The bitumen used in flat roofing is a by-product of refining crude oil for use as petrol, diesel and gas.
 Therefore, it’s better for the environment and your pocket to renovate and maintain your roof rather than just replacing it.

 So how do you assess the condition of your asphalt or felt flat roof?

 A visual inspection will give an indication of the general condition.
 Internally you are checking for tell-tale signs of water ingress or damp inside on ceilings, and outside: check the roof covering for the following: